 With a focus on do-it-yourself solutions and free online estate planning documents in recent years, you might be tempted to handle your estate plan on your own.
 But without the help of an experienced estate planning attorney, it is easy to make mistakes that could end up leaving you unprepared for what the future holds.

 A perfect example is a power of attorney document.
 Without creating financial and medical powers of attorney, you could be without coverage if you lose the capacity to make decisions on your own because of an accident, early-onset Alzheimer's, or other causes.

-At the Nawrocki Center for Elder Law, Special Needs & Disability Planning, PLLC, we represent clients in the Brighton, Michigan, area in powers of attorney and other estate planning matters.
+At the Nawrocki Center for Elder Law, Special Needs & Disability Planning, PLLC, we represent clients in the Brighton & West Branch, Michigan, area in powers of attorney and other estate planning matters.
 With more than 50 years of combined experience and a focus on estate planning and elder law matters, our Brighton estate planning lawyers will work with you to establish your powers of attorney documents to integrate with your entire estate plan.